daos-stack/daos/doc/admin/performance_tuning.md

 -   HDF5 plugin with the HDF5 DAOS connector (under development).
 This maps the HDF5 data model directly to the DAOS model bypassing POSIX.

--   a custom DFS (DAOS File System) plugin integrating IOR directly with libfs without requiring FUSE or an interception library
+-   A custom DFS (DAOS File System) plugin, integrating IOR directly with libfs without requiring FUSE or an interception library

--   a custom DAOS plugin integrating IOR directly with the native DAOS array API.
+-   A custom DAOS plugin, integrating IOR directly with the native DAOS array API.

 mdtest is released in the same repository as IOR.
-The same backends that are listed above support mdtest, except for the MPI-IO and HDF5 backends that were only designed to support IOR.
+The corresponding backends that are listed above support mdtest, except for the MPI-IO and HDF5 backends that were only designed to support IOR.

 FIO can also be used to benchmark DAOS performance using dfuse and the interception library with all the POSIX based engines like sync and libaio.
-We do however provide a native DFS engine for FIO similar to what we do for IOR.
-That engine is available on github: https://github.com/daos-stack/dfio
+We do, however, provide a native DFS engine for FIO similar to what we do for IOR.
+That engine is available on GitHub: https://github.com/daos-stack/dfio

-Finally DAOS provides a tool called daos_perf which allows benchmarking to the DAOS object API directly or to the internal VOS API, which bypasses the client and network stack and reports performance accessing the storage directy using VOS.
+Finally, DAOS provides a tool called daos_perf which allows benchmarking to the DAOS object API directly or to the internal VOS API, which bypasses the client and network stack and reports performance accessing the storage directy using VOS.